Pixel Distillation: A New Knowledge Distillation Scheme for Low-Resolution Image Recognition: Introduction

-Recently, great success has been made in many research fields of the computer vision community due to the large-scale deep neural networks.
-While current models, such as~\cite{law2018cornernet,chen2019learning,zheng2021rethinking}, have already achieved very promising performance in research, they are still hard to be readily equipped on edge computation devices, such as smartphones, embedded devices, small-size UAVs, \etc. This is due to that these approaches are usually designed by complex network architectures and learn on large-scale high-quality training images.
-Unfortunately, the edge computation devices are limited in computational capacity and memory usage, and they might capture the naturally low-resolution images.
-When taking all these factors into account, current state-of-the-art deep models tend to be unusable.
+\IEEEPARstart{R}{ecently}, great success has been made in the computer vision community based on the rapid development of CNNs~\cite{simonyan2015very,he2016deep,zhang2018shufflenet,guo2022visual,Liu_2022_CVPR}, ViTs~\cite{dosovitskiy2020vit,liu2021swin,touvron2021training} and foundation models~\cite{kirillov2023segment,wang2023seggpt,zou2023segment}.
+While these models have been able to achieve very promising performance on high-performance computing devices, it is hard to equip them on edge devices like smartphones, embedded devices, small-size UAVs, \etc. This is because these approaches are usually designed with complex network architectures and large-scale network parameters, while some edge devices require lower transmission bandwidth and computing resources.

-To deal with this situation, knowledge distillation (KD)~\cite{hinton2015distilling} techniques are received great attention in the past few years.
-In the existing knowledge distillation approaches, the student models are designed by using smaller network architectures than the teacher model---usually with fewer network layers or smaller channel dimension, thus reducing the requirement in floating point operations (FLOPs) and memory space.
-According to the current study, the two typical distillation schemes are the prediction-based distillation (PKD, see Fig.~\ref{fig_intro} (a)) and the feature-based distillation (FKD, see Fig.~\ref{fig_intro} (b)).
-Specifically, prediction-based distillation methods~\cite{hinton2015distilling,ba2014deep,park2019relational} utilize the soft prediction labels generated from the teacher model as the knowledge to guide the student model.
-In contrast, feature-based distillation methods~\cite{romero2014fitnets,Zagoruyko2017AT,tung2019similarity,guan2020differentiable} utilize the intermediate features from different layers to transfer the semantic knowledge.